ip-rw/yakit_english/README.md

-Yakit translated to English (with absolutely no mercy).
+# Yakit Translated to English
+## (With Absolutely No Mercy)

-Yak is a seriously cool concept (https://github.com/yaklang/yaklang), it's a DSL/scripting language designed for (offensive) security and along with a serious arsenal of an stdlib already solidly in place, it's actually usable and _portable_ in ways things like NSE/MSF won't ever be.
-I could say nice things about Yak all day, go through the code yourself and look at the treasure trove of tidy, loosely coupled libs.
-It's impressive already and yet the project still feels basically unknown outside of the devs and a few interested spectators.
+**Yak** is an impressively cool concept ([https://github.com/yaklang/yaklang](https://github.com/yaklang/yaklang)).
+It's a DSL/scripting language tailored for (offensive) security, equipped with a substantial standard library already and a VM and design that makes it usable and _portable_ in ways that things like NSE/MSF struggled to.
+I could praise Yak all day, but go and look through the code yourself, it's already impressive, yet somehow the thing still feels largely unknown outside of its developers and a few intrigued observers.

-Yakit is a part GUI part ICBM and 100% Chinese.
-The idea seems to want to be all security tools at once with the bulk of the functionality being implemented in Yak.
-Very cool.
-I've used https://github.com/ip-rw/translate_code/ to translate it.
-It compiles and doesn't immediately explode at runtime, beyond that everything's a bonus.
-This readme probably took longer than the translation and few repairs so it's not all bad.
+**Yakit** is part GUI part ICBM and 100% Chinese.
+The aim appears to be consolidating all security tools ever created into one, with the majority of functionality implemented in Yak.
+It's quite remarkable.
+I used [https://github.com/ip-rw/translate_code/](https://github.com/ip-rw/translate_code/) for the translation.
+The software compiles and runs without immediatly exploding; anything beyond that is a bonus.
+This readme likely took longer to create than the translation and few repairs, so overall, it's not too shabby.

-Theres an AppImage and an exe (untested) in the releases (assuming github will accept files 100mb+)
+Available are an AppImage and an untested exe in the releases here: [https://github.com/ip-rw/yakit_english/releases/tag/en](https://github.com/ip-rw/yakit_english/releases/tag/en)

-Roughly speaking the build involves:
+**The build process roughly involves:**
-- yarn install-render
+- `yarn install-render`
-- yarn build-render
+- `yarn build-render`
-- yarn install
+- `yarn install`
-- yarn pack-linux (or -win, or whatever, who knows might work)
+- `yarn pack-linux` (or `-win`, or whatever—might work, who knows)

-Yak is awesome guys, Thank you for keeping it free.
+Yak is awesome, guys.
+Thank you for keeping it free.